SkygearIO/skygear-doc/content/chat-quick-start/js.md

 ## What's in the template project

-Before developing on top of the yo template, let's first take a look at what it set up for you.
+Before developing on top of the yo template, let's first take a look at what it has set up for you.

 ### 1. Skygear npm packages

-The template already installed npm package `skygear` and `skygear-chat`.
+The npm package `skygear` and `skygear-chat` have been installed together with the template project.

-If you want to use it in your custom node project, you can install it via
+If you want to use them in your custom Node.js project, you can install it via the terminal:
-terminal:

 ``` bash
 npm install --save skygear